Recreational drug use in Kenya: Institutionalized homophobia and social stigma

-Kenya is conservative in its view of members of the LGBTQ community and has criminalized sexual activity that is non-heterosexual.
-This attitude is expressed legally through the Kenyan Penal Code.
-Under Section 162 of the Kenyan Penal Code, any person "who has carnal knowledge of any person against the order of nature is guilty of a felony and liable to imprisonment for fourteen years."
-Section 165 criminalizes homosexual acts, decreeing that any male who "commits any act of gross indecency with another male person...is guilty of a felony and liable to imprisonment for five years."
+Kenya holds a conservative perspective regarding the LGBTQ community, and the country's laws criminalize non-heterosexual sexual activity.
+This viewpoint is reflected in the Kenyan Penal Code, specifically under Section 162.
+According to this section, engaging in carnal knowledge of a person against the order of nature is considered a felony and is punishable by up to fourteen years of imprisonment.
+Section 165 of the Kenyan Penal Code criminalizes homosexual acts, specifying that any male who engages in an act of gross indecency with another male person is guilty of a felony and can face a maximum prison sentence of five years.

-Given the legal institutionalization of homophobia, some suffer harassment from state officials, particularly men who have sex with men (MSM).
-A report conducted by the Kenya National Commission on Human Rights found that due to the criminalization of same-sex activities, MSMs are frequently harassed, asked for bribes, and arrested under false charges by officers and state officials.
+Due to the legal institutionalization of homophobia in Kenya, individuals, particularly men who have sex with men (MSM), often face harassment from state officials.
+A report conducted by the Kenya National Commission on Human Rights highlights the challenges faced by MSMs due to the criminalization of same-sex activities.
+According to the report, these individuals are subjected to frequent harassment, extortion attempts, and false arrests by law enforcement officers and state officials.

-A 2017 study found that among the MSM in Kisumu, Kenya, "the prevalence of severe depressive symptoms is substantially higher (11.4%) than the 4% estimated for the general Kenyan population."
-Among the study's participants, "50.1% reported harmful alcohol abuse" and "23.8% reported moderate substance abuse."
-Given the conservative social environment, MSM used alcohol and illicit substances as a means of coping.
-It may also have been used as a solution to the depressive mental conditions.
+According to a study conducted in 2017 among men who have sex with men (MSM) in Kisumu, Kenya, the prevalence of severe depressive symptoms was found to be significantly higher (11.4%) compared to the estimated 4% in the general Kenyan population.
+Additionally, the study revealed that 50.1% of the participants reported harmful alcohol abuse, while 23.8% reported moderate substance abuse.
+These findings suggest that MSM in Kisumu may resort to alcohol and illicit substances as a coping mechanism within the conservative social environment they navigate.

-In recent years, LGBTQ members in Kenya have attempted to push for legislation to decriminalize these types of sexual activity.
+In recent years, there have been efforts by LGBTQ activists and allies in Kenya to advocate for the decriminalization of same-sex sexual activity.